 Furthermore, biofertilizers improve carbon sequestration potential by enhancing root biomass and rhizodeposition, which feeds the microbial community and stabilizes soil organic matter.
-In the context of millet-based systems typically characterized by low soil fertility and organic carbon the improvement in nutrient cycling through microbial interventions is a pivotal step toward achieving both productivity and sustainability.
+In the context of millet-based systems, typically characterized by low soil fertility and organic carbon, the improvement in nutrient cycling through microbial interventions is a pivotal step toward achieving both productivity and sustainability.
 Collectively, integrated nutrient management incorporating biofertilizers transforms the soil from a passive nutrient reservoir into an active biological engine, sustaining fertility and productivity under variable environmental conditions.

 5. Future Prospects and Research Directions